giuliop/AlgoPlonk/README.md

 ## The power of zero knowledge proofs on the Algorand blockchain.

+> **Disclaimer:** AlgoPlonk is a new project and  should be used with caution in production environments.
+Feedback and contributions are welcome as we work to advance the state of zero knowledge proofs on the Algorand blockchain.

 AlgoPlonk automatically generates a smart contract verifier from a zk circuit definition.
 It integrates with the [gnark](https://github.com/Consensys/gnark) toolchain, so you can use [gnark](https://github.com/Consensys/gnark) to define a plonk based zk circuit and to generate proofs for it, and use AlgoPlonk to generate an Algorand smart contract verifier that can verify those proofs.